-The University Services Department is working hard on a new European tender for residual substances management.
+The Facility Organisation is working hard on a new European tender for residual substances management.
 To this end, we are working together with the Green Office.
 The goals for 2025 included in the new UG waste policy are: 95% waste separation by 2025 and a 15% reduction in the total amount of waste compared to 2020.
 This also means that we are striving to make all non-hazardous waste circular by 2025.
 The UG has a specific policy regarding hazardous waste.

 In 2021, both non-hazardous and hazardous waste will be put out to tender again.
 The Program of Requirements states that waste is processed in a sustainable manner and that the aim is to collect waste by fossil-free transport from 2023.
 From 2025, only emission-free logistics will be permitted in the city center of Groningen and for all RUG locations.
 This is in line with the mobility policy of the municipality of Groningen, whereby logistics in the city center must be emission-free from 2025.